prantlf/publish-release-action/README.md

 - uses: prantlf/publish-release-action@v1
 ```

-Work only in specific release branches, run only if new version is detected in the commit messages by [prantlf/bump-version-action]:
+Work only in specific release branches, take care of changelog only and do not look for any platform-specific zip archives:

 ```yml
 jobs: